Live/Work/Walk: Removing Obstacles to Investment

 Current federal housing finance regulations need to be updated to reflect today's market conditions.
 The demand for housing types has changed markedly, and government policies should heed market demand to allow for mixed commercial-residential development and act as a catalyst for economic growth and urban revitalization.
 Better matching the percent limitations on non-residential space with current demand would spur new and diverse development, promoting further recovery of the housing market.
 Meeting the demand for walkable, urban communities would also expand the provision of housing options for lower income people, deliver environmental and public health benefits, and provide increased livability in urban settings throughout the nation.

 Since 2010, through its Live/Work/Walk: Removing Obstacles to Investment initiative, CNU and its allies have been advocating for FHA, Fannie Mae and Freddie Mac to revise the regulations on the amount of commercial space allowed in mixed commercial-residential areas.
-On September 13th, 2012, in HUD Mortgagee Letter: 2012-18, FHA revised rules that limited the cap of commercial space in mixed-use condo buildings from 25% to an updated 35% commercial use, with possible waivers for developments with up to 50% commercial space.
+On September 13th, 2012, in HUD Mortgagee Letter: 2012-18, and extended on August 29, 2014 in HUD Mortgagee Letter 2014-17, FHA revised rules that limited the cap of commercial space in mixed-use condo buildings from 25% to an updated 35% commercial use, with possible waivers for developments with up to 50% commercial space.

 The recent FHA change not only represents a victory for CNU and its allies, but for the places that are increasingly where people want to live: connected, compact communities that deliver public health, environmental and economic benefits.
 As Christopher Leinberger has written, "Housing is such a large part of the economy that a sustained, robust recovery is difficult to imagine without a corresponding recovery in the building, buying, and selling of houses."
 Working with a growing coalition including the Center for Neighborhood Technology (CNT), LOCUS/Smart Growth America the National Association of Home Builders (NAHB), the National Association of Realtors, the National Town Builders Association (NTBA), Regional Plan Association (RPA), R Street, and the Urban Land Institute (ULI), CNU holds high hopes that FHA, Fannie Mae, Freddie Mac, and HUD's 221d4 and 220 programs will soon follow the recent FHA action on commercial space caps in condominiums, and raise and/or eliminate the restrictive covenants on commercial space in traditional neighborhood districts.
 By recognizing the latent demand hindered by the current restrictions in place, there is a valuable opportunity to support the smart growth policies of the HUD/USDOT/EPA Partnership for Sustainable Communities, jumpstart much-needed economic growth while pursuing environmental and social equity goals, and serve the basic goals of federal housing policy.